Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

 * He will every so often throw dices at you.
-These can easily be dodged (Circle) with the right timing, or you can dodge them just by keeping walking left or fight.
+These can easily be dodged (O) with the right timing, or you can dodge them just by keeping walking left or fight.
 * The Halloween Ghosts won't give that much trouble, but can be rather annoying.
 Soul Spin will let you damage them while also damaging Oogie Boogie's Shadow, and also collect the notes they'll drop.
 They can also potentially drop a Blue Soul, letting you deal more damage to Oogie Boogie's Shadow.
 * When Oogie Boogie's Shadow starts to sing the WOW part of the song, the Halloween Ghosts will pick up bigger dices to drop them at you.
 Start to dodge them right when Oogie Boogie's Shadow sings WOW for the third time.